catie-aq/zephyr_maxim-max17201/samples/README.md

 This sample application provides an example usage of the Maxim MAX17201 Fuel Gauge.

-- Configure Fuel Gauge according to DeviceTree property.
+It configures the fuel gauge for the following battery settings from devicetree:

+- `nb-cell`: Battery cell number.
+- `rshunt`: Shunt resistor in mOmhs.
+- `capacity`: Battery theorical capacity in mAh.
+- `empty-voltage`: Empty battery voltage in mV.
+- `external-thermistor1`: Presence of external thermistor on AIN1.
+- `external-thermistor2`: Presence of external thermistor on AIN2.
+- `alert-gpios`: GPIO used for alert interrupt signal.

-- Display each second the following property:
+And displays each second the following property:

 - Average Current (uA)
 - Current (uA)
 - Cycles (1/100th)
-  - Flags (Refer to max17201.h for flags indexes)
+- Flags (Refer to `max17201.h` for flags indexes)
 - Full Charge Capacity (uAh)
 - Battery presence
 - Remaining Capaciy (uAh)
 - Time To Empty (minutes)
 - Time To Full (minutes)
 - Absolute State Of Charge
 - Relative State Of Charge
 - Temperature (0.1K)
 - Cell Voltage (uV)
-  - Status (Refer to max17201.h for flags indexes)
+- Status (Refer to `max17201.h` for flags indexes)
 - Design Capacity (mAh)

 > [!NOTE]
 >